themattbirch/Portfolio/src/content/posts/how-ai-optimize-code-workflow.md

 Start small, experiment with different approaches, and gradually build a collaborative relationship with your AI assistant that enhances rather than replaces your unique professional capabilities.

-Remember: LLMS exist to augment workflows, as our copilot.
+Remember: LLMs exist to augment workflows, as our copilot.
 Not our replacement.